Arjunnair2005/NM-Project/README.md

-# NM-Project / SkillWallet / SB
+# NM-Project / SkillWallet
+Replace and modernize legacy VPN architecture with a cloud-native Zscaler Zero Trust solution to reduce attack surface and lateral movement.